 Contact Rosalyn Thomas for more information.

-The Diversity Scholars Program (previously called the Edward Jones Scholars) was founded by John and Crystal Beuerlein, with Edward Jones, to provide leadership and service opportunities and support that enhance the scholarship recipient’s college experience and future opportunities.
-The scholarship is awarded annually to graduating high school students who exhibit solid academic performance and extracurricular engagement.
-The Scholars participate in the Beuerlein Professional Development Program.
-Students must file the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1, but before the recommended deadline of January 15.
+The scholarship is awarded to graduating high school students who exhibit solid academic performance and extracurricular engagement.
+Students must file the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1.